chrisbu/dartwatch-JsonObject/README.md

 JsonObject for DART (http://www.dartlang.org)

+Read the article about using this on the dartlang website: http://www.dartlang.org/articles/json-web-service/

 Takes a json string representation, and uses dart:json to parse it.
 From the parsed output, it converts any maps (recursively) into JsonObjects, which allow use of dot notation for property access